Bill SNF Patients' Therapy Directly to Nursing Facility- Published on Wed, Feb 25, 2004

 When the SNF calls your practice to set the appointment, Hudson says, your receptionist should put a note on the patient's fee ticket indicating that she resides in an SNF.

 "When the fee ticket gets to the coder, he or she should create another, separate fee ticket," Hudson says.
-"The fee ticket for professional services will go to the patient's Medicare carrier, [...]
+"The fee ticket for professional services will go to the patient's Medicare carrier, and the [...]